Ichchha-coder/CHatbot/README.md

    ```

 # Usage Instruction
-Interact with chatbot once the containerization is done.
+Interact with document once the containerization is done.

 # Modules
 main.py: Start flow of application.